-Welcome to my remote collaboration percussion recording service to the Music, Film & Video Game industries.
-Previous clients include BBC, ITV, Channel 4, Jenga Films (Japan) and for artists signed to Universal Music, Warp Music, Defected Records & Virgin Music.
-No session is too big or too small and I am able to work to the strictest deadline.
+Welcome to my remote collaboration percussion recording service.
+Clients include BBC, ITV, Channel 4 (U.K.), Jenga Films, Netflix and for artists signed to Universal Music, Warp Music, Defected Records & Virgin Music.
+No session is too big or too small and I am able to work to the strictest deadlines.

 My studio is permanently set up with a vast array of instruments ranging from the usual congas/bongos/cajon/tambourines/cowbells etc. through to more exotic instruments like calabash, trines, tabla, talking drum, dholak, xylophone, marimba & vibraphone.
 I also have a large collection of high-end mics and pre-amps.

-I've recently recorded percussion on dance tracks for international dance producers, musical theatre albums, acoustic albums, live percussion on backing tracks and demo songs for songwriters.
+I've recorded percussion for international dance producers, musical theatre cast recordings, acoustic albums, live percussion on backing tracks plus film soundtracks & T.V. theme tunes.

-On all the projects I do, I always offer 2 revisions on every track, so if the client changes their mind about something, the fee doesn't suddenly go through the roof.
-Plus, I NEVER loop anything - everything is played 100% LIVE.
+On all the projects I do, I always offer at least 2 revisions on every track, so if the client changes their mind about something, the fee doesn't suddenly go through the roof.

 I will always work with the individual to ensure an easy, enjoyable and productive session.
 I try to make sure both myself and the client have as much information as possible about the project and its development at all times, and I will endeavour to answer all messages as quickly as possible